g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 $ >
 ```

-Now that we've understood the types of channels, lets move forward.
+Now that we've understood the read/write channels and how we can avoid pitfalls and errors, lets move forward.

 As business and systems scale, there wouldn't be just one goroutine in the application.
 There might be hundreds of them or even thousands.
 And these goroutines might be communicating between themselves via multiple channels.
 And sometimes when one goroutine blocks, the others keep running.
 So it implies that if one channel is waiting for data to come in, other channels already have data in it and are in need of a receiver i.e they are ready to deliver data.
-So is there a way we can use whatever data is incoming from whichever channel instead of waiting for whether or not it has data?
+So is there a way we can use whatever data is incoming from whichever channel instead of waiting for whether or not the others have data?
 Absolutely.

 ## **Select**